frasertweedale/talks/2026-01-21-eo-pki-workshop/curriculum/modules/ipa-smart-cards.md

 ## Setting up the smart card

 The exact commands for initialising and configuring a smart card differ by vendor.
-In this workshop we are sing the *SoftHSM* software token implementation.
+In this workshop we are using the *SoftHSM* software token implementation.
 Because it is not a physical device, SoftHSM is **not recommended for real world use**.
 But it is perfect for developing an understanding of the general procedure required to use smart cards for X.509 applications.

-The first step is the create a token.
+The first step is to create a token.
 This is the only SoftHSM-specific operation.
 Later steps will use the PKCS #11 interface to interact with the token.